bassista/camel-kie/README.md

 mvn clean install
 ```
 * open "routes" in your IDE and run the test class named MaskNumberRouteTest - it should be green.
 * you're done!
-You've just run a camel route which loaded rules from your maven repository, executed them which changed the payload by masking out the phone numbers into X's
+You've just run a camel route which loaded rules from your maven repository, executed them which changed the payload masking out the phone numbers into X's

 ### Deploy and run on Fuse/Karaf